216-433-1214

 The best way to dispose of paint or other chemical products is to use them according to the label directions.
 If you no longer have a use for the product, consider donating it to a neighbor, church group, or another charitable organization.

-Never dispose of chemicals in your home drains or storm sewers.
+Never dispose of chemicals or gasloine in your home drains or storm sewers.

 Smoke detectors and Carbon Monoxide Detectors are required in all motels, hotels, apartments, boarding houses, dormitories, nursing homes and private dwellings of two or more families.
 They are also required in all single-family dwellings.